 sudousers from here -> Adding sudousers and permissions on Linux

-Setting up Jenkins slaves using username and password
+Setting up Jenkins Agents/Slaves using username and password

-4. Enter the details as shown in the image below and save it.
-For credential box, click the add button and enter the slaves jenkins username and password (For logging into the slave machine) that you created during the slave configuration.
-To know what each option means, click the question mark at the right side of each text box.
+Step 4: Enter the details as shown in the image below and save them.
+For the credential box, click the add button and enter the slaves Jenkins username and password (For logging into the slave machine) that you created during the slave configuration.
+To know more about each option, click the question mark on the right side of each text box.

-4. Once you click save, Jenkins will automatically connect to the slave machine and will configure an agent.
+Step 4: Once you click save, Jenkins will automatically connect to the slave machine and configure it as an agent.

 Setting up Jenkins slaves using ssh keys